Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 :   ***Searing Flare (Chalice Form).*** Once per turn, when you restore Hit Points to a creature using the Chalice Form feature, each creatures within 5 feet of the target must make a :d20-save: Constitution saving throw.
 On a failed save, they take :dmg-radiant: Radiant damage equals to the Chalice Form's healing roll.

-:   ***Accretion Disk (Dragon Form).*** While :spell-concetration: Concentrating on a Druid spell, you can add your Wisdom modifier to all :dmg-radiant: Radiant or :dmg-fire: Fire damage rolls you make.
+:   ***Accretion Disk (Dragon Form).*** While :spell-concentration: Concentrating on a Druid spell, you can add your Wisdom modifier to all :dmg-radiant: Radiant or :dmg-fire: Fire damage rolls you make.

 ***Resonance of Perseverance***